 Note: Unless otherwise stated, all references to Backup and Sync below also apply to the previous version of the sync client, Drive for Mac/PC.
-(Drive for Mac/PC is no longer supported, and will shut down completely on May 12, 2018.)How does Google Drive sync files?
+(Drive for Mac/PC is no longer supported.
+It will begin to shut down for some domains starting on May 12, 2018.
+The shut down process will roll out gradually.)How does Google Drive sync files?

 If you use Drive File Stream, your Drive files are moved to the cloud, freeing up disk space and eliminating the network bandwidth needed to keep all your files synced from your computer to the cloud.
 You can stream Drive files on demand, or make them available for offline access.